MENU

 • 2025-02-10 | Visits:

 In industries where cleanliness is paramount, such as pharmaceuticals, biotechnology, and Electronics, maintaining a controlled environment is essential.
 Fan Filter Units (FFUs) are integral to achieving this goal, providing efficient air filtration and circulation.
 By ensuring high air quality, FFUs help prevent contamination, protect sensitive processes, and comply with stringent industry standards.
-This article explores the benefits of FFUs, their independent operation, pollutant removal capabilities, core components, and considerations for Manufacturers, while also addressing their limitations in cleanroom applications.

 Why Use FFU?